 Hate your job but not sure why or what to do?
 (And what if it pays well?)
 Let’s talk about this.
 I heard this the other day, and I realize I’ve heard something like it many times:

 I can’t tell if I should stick it out at this job or look for something new?
 It’s only been a couple years and it took so much to get here, so maybe I’ll just get better at it?
 I should probably stick it out.
 But I’m so drained…”

 I’m just gonna tell you like it is, like what I told her.

 If you feel drained or you sometimes hear yourself say “I hate my job,” something needs to change.
 That won’t go away if nothing changes.
 Even if it pays well, you’ll still run out of steam.

 Especially after a couple years in her case, that’s enough data to know something is off.
 The body doesn’t lie.

 Change doesn’t have to mean you have leave that job.
 There could be a middle ground between just stay the course as is, and leave.
 But for sure something needs to change in this case.
 I’ll say it again.
 The body knows.

 I’ll explain how to figure it out in this post.
 It could be easier than you think.

 First of all, it’s NOT you.

 You’re not broken.
 You don’t need to fix yourself.
 Yes, we can all grow and build our strengths over time.
 And depression can be real and can cloud judgement.
 (That happened to me!)
 But you and I are not broken, no matter what.

-Yes, the first six months or year of a new role at work or starting a new business is hard, like a white water section when riding on a river.
-But it shouldn’t stay in that off-kilter feeling forever.
+Yes, the first year of a new role at work or starting a new business is hard, like a white water section when riding on a river.
+But it shouldn’t stay in that off-kilter feeling indefinitely.

 No one can sustain that without consequences.
 In fact, when something is draining, it gets worse over time.
 Plus it’s not how you can do your best work in the world.
 And your gifts matter.